All Products

 TABLE personal_info COLUMN phone_number;

-3. Use an account to which the masking policies are bound to query the masked data.
+3. Use an account that is subject to the data masking policy to query the masked data.

 SELECT id, name, height, birthday, phone_number FROM personal_info;